 The #COMINT label is used for the communication interrupt.
-For example, the DMC-40x0 can be configured to interrupt on any character received on Port 2.
+For example, the DMC-500x0 can be configured to interrupt on any character received on Port 2.
 The #COMINT subroutine is entered when a character is received and the subroutine can decode the characters.
 At the end of the routine the EN command is used.
-EN,1 will reenable the interrupt and return to the line of the program where the interrupt was called, EN will just return to the line of the program where it was called without re-enabling the interrupt.
+EN,1 will reenable the interrupt and return to the line of the program where the interrupt was called, EN will just return to the line of the program where the interrupt.
 As with any automatic subroutine, a program must be running in thread 0 at all times for it to be enabled.